dtairych-equinix/tf-network-edge-multicloud/README.md

     - Oracle FastConnect: https://docs.oracle.com/en-us/iaas/Content/Network/Concepts/fastconnectresiliency.htm
     - AWS Direct Connect: https://aws.amazon.com/directconnect/resiliency-recommendation/
 - To create a one-click deployment, Terraform is used to invoke the Ansible script that is responsible for configuration of the Equinix Network Edge device.
 In a production environment, these two processes should be separated from one another
-- RESTCONF interface on Network Edge device opened by a relative Except script that interfaces with the interactive CLI for the Cisco Catalyst 8000v.
+- RESTCONF interface on Network Edge device opened by a relatively crude Except script that interfaces with the interactive CLI for the Cisco Catalyst 8000v.
 This is done for the express purpose of automating the end-to-end configuration and should not be considered for production workloads